 Overview and Facts about Flatfeet

 Flatfeet is an orthopaedic condition in which the arches of the feet collapse, allowing the entire sole of the foot to touch the ground.
 Flatfeet is also known as pes planus or fallen arches.
-The condition is common, with more than 3 million cases reported each year in the United States.
+The condition is common, with more than three million cases reported each year in the United States.

 This condition doesn’t always cause noticeable symptoms.
 However, some people with flatfeet report chronic foot pain.
 Flatfeet can also affect the alignment of your legs and could result in pain in the knees or ankles.